hftbattle/documentation/en/strategy/strategy_how_to.md

 our_orders = order_book.orders()
 {%- endcodetabs %}

-Here we use a [orders](/api/OrderBook.md#orders) method that returns a reference to an object of [SecurityOrdersSnapshot](/api/SecurityOrdersSnapshot.md) type.
+Here we may use the [orders](/api/OrderBook.md#orders) method which returns a reference to an object of [SecurityOrdersSnapshot](/api/SecurityOrdersSnapshot.md) type.

-> Note 1: A variable orders defined above contains orders we have already sent, but have not yet sent a corresponding deletion request.
+> Note 1: The variable orders contains orders we had already sent but have not sent a corresponding deletion request yet.
-> So, if for an order a [delete_order](/api/ParticipantStrategy.md#delete_order) method is called, then upon the very next update, the orders variable will have no such an order even as in reality it can still be there.
+> So, if the [delete_order](/api/ParticipantStrategy.md#delete_order) method is called for an order, then the orders variable will not contain this order on the next update even if it will still contain it in reality.

-> Note 2: The object [order_book.orders()](/api/OrderBook.md#orders) is being refreshed only between updates.
-During a single update the structure stays unchanged.
+> Note 2: The object [order_book.orders()](/api/OrderBook.md#orders) is only being refreshed between updates.
+The structure stays unchanged during a single update.

 We are going to place an order in case there is an active order at the same direction.
 To find out whether an active order actually exists we use [active_orders_count(Dir dir)](/api/SecurityOrdersSnapshot.md#active_orders_count) method of the [SecurityOrdersSnapshot](/api/SecurityOrdersSnapshot.md) class.
 The method returns number of active orders by a given direction: